EVICTION PREVENTION ASSISTANCE IS AVAILABLE FOR RENTERS WHO ARE SCHEDULED FOR OR AT HIGH RISK OF EVICTION

 - Warrant of Restitution/Warrant for Possession

-- Copy of Judgment for Possession (the Failure to Pay Rent paper, signed by a judge, after a hearing) within the past 60 days in favor of current landlord.
+- Copy of Judgment for Possession within the past 60 days in favor of current landlord (the Failure to Pay Rent paper, signed by a judge after a hearing).

 We understand requests for assistance are time-sensitive, especially when eviction is imminent.
 We do our very best to respond to all emails from tenants at risk of imminent eviction as quickly as possible.
 At the latest, staff from the Eviction Prevention Program will respond to each email within two business days (excluding weekends).
 In many instances, response time will be shorter.

-IMPORTANT NOTE: Even if a tenant is facing imminent eviction, emergency rental assistance is dependent upon tenant eligibility for the Eviction Prevention Program.
-Assistance is subject to funding availability, limits on the maximum number of months of assistance allowed by the funding source(s), and any other programmatic limitations on payments.
+ASSISTANCE IS NOT GUARANTEED: Even if a tenant is facing imminent eviction, eviction prevention assistance is dependent upon confirmation of the renter household’s eligibility for the Eviction Prevention Program.
+Assistance is also subject to funding availability, limits on the maximum amount of assistance, limits on the number of months of assistance allowed and any other programmatic limitations on payments.

-ADDITIONAL INFORMATION REGARDING THE ACDS EVICTION PREVENTION PROGRAM
+ADDITIONAL LIMITATIONS AND INFORMATION REGARDING THE ACDS EVICTION PREVENTION PROGRAM

 ________________________________________________________________________________________________